microsoft/hi-ml/docs/source/debugging.md

 standard libraries functions, set `"justMyCode": false` inside the debugging config block in the `launch.json` file.

-In particular, if you would like to debug the current file while breaking through external libraries, navigate to `himl-projects.code-workspace` in the repo root and edit the "launch" block as follow:
+In particular, if you would like to debug the current file while breaking through external libraries, navigate to `himl-projects.code-workspace` in the repo root and edit the "launch" block as follows:

 ```json
 "launch": {